milansua/Projectschool/README.txt

-There is a presentation video here: https://drive.google.com/drive/folders/1REFFCDQqZEaDuzUD5wQ4N_Vfr8pMuhDO?usp=sharing
+There is a presentation video here: https://drive.google.com/drive/folders/1REFFCDQqZEaDuzUD5wQ4N_Vfr8pMuhDO?usp=sharing Use the new .py file for testing so you will have the food against utensils classification.

 Running it using the google colab
 Run every cell on the python code(It is gonna take a while)